I'm often surprised by how simplifying things can end up being a daunting task

 Little did I know, my brain had been secretly plotting to automate the process I gave up many months ago, and today it came up with another brilliant insight:

-🧠 “—Compared to what you attempted to do in the past, I’m pretty sure it is much easier to create an automation on your blog platform to send a single article instead of that compilation.
+🧠 "*—Compared to what you attempted to do in the past, I'm pretty sure it is much easier to create an automation on your blog platform to send a single article instead of that compilation.*"

-That’s a great idea, I thought.
+That's a great idea, I thought.
 And here we are.
 This is a test article to make sure posts like this get sent automatically.
-If everything goes as planned, I will be able to centralize all the processes of posting and sending the newsletter in a single place.
+If everything goes as planned, I will be able to centralize all the processes of posting and sending the [[vladcampos.com/Newsletter|newsletter]] in a single place.
 And it will all be done on its own.
 Finally!

 It is amazing that, while trying to simplify a situation, we often end up making things even more complicated.
-As I mentioned in yesterday’s post, sometimes it’s just a matter of turning things around a little to see how simple a solution can be.
+As I mentioned in [[vladcampos.com/Blog/2024-09-21 • More than just features—Bending Spoons has a vision for Evernote|yesterday's post]], sometimes it's just a matter of turning things around a little to see how simple a solution can be.